 Private speed limit

 Private regulatory limits are set on private land by the land owner.
 They are usually low, for example between 5-20km/h.
 They are often found in retirement villages, universities, schools, large industrial complexes, and areas where there are likely to be either heavy pedestrian traffic, or large slow vehicles manoeuvring.
+On-site speed limits are set for forklifts and other machinery, too.
 They can be formatted the same as the public speed limit signs or can be in designs custom to the property owner.

 Advisory speed (suggested speed)